 Is there a waiting period after taking the course before I become an official Observer?

-At this time there is not.
+At this time, there is not.

-Is there a age limit to observing?
+Is there an age limit to observing?

 18

-What is the future of billfishing tournaments?
+What is the future of bill fishing tournaments?

 Very healthy.